adamwan-nexplore/guidebook-nxp-hk/how-we-develop/dev-testing-2.md

 # Developer Testing (2)

-## 1. Objectives
+## 1. Objective of writing test cases
 - Verify things are working as `EXPECTED`

 ## 2. The bottom line
 - Verify things through output
 - Avoid to test any internal structures or workings
-  - Test with Stubbing for non-configurations
+  - Test with stubbing for non-configurations
   - Test the data by accessing into database or cache directly

 ## 3. Simulating behaviours